hoverla-bobocode/Bibernate/README.md

 }
 ```

-Every entity naturally has a lifecycle within the framework – it's either in a transient, persistent (or managed),
+Every entity naturally has a lifecycle within the framework – it's either in a transient, persistent (or managed) or
-detached or deleted state.
+detached state.

 * **Transient entity** has neither any representation in the datastore nor in the current `Session`.
   A transient entity is simply a POJO without any identifier.